 I thought the characters designs were pretty good.
 It’s kind of a mix between seinen and shounen so it’s not too much of either.
 The only problem is maybe some odd colors for school clothes and some weird gang member in the earlier episodes with a bizarre design.
 The art of the city they live in which I suppose is Tokyo is fine though it doesn’t stand out as being exceptional.

 I don’t count Openings and Endings in reviews but I just want to mention that I really like this show’s opening since it was what initially convinced me to watch this show.
 But the music during the episodes isn’t anything remarkable, just kind of average like the art so not much to talk about.

 Characters – 7/10

 The characters are interesting, but pretty stereotypical.
-There’s girls working in a maid café, a loli or two, and of course the main personality-split guy.
-There are three main characters and one not-as-important character that the main person split into.
+There’s girls working in a maid café, a loli or two, and the main personality-split guy.
+There are three main characters and one not-as-important character.
 The problem here being that the not-as-important one is one the most hilarious and amazing minor characters I’ve ever seen.
 He only really gets an appearance in one episode (I believe 7) but it makes it the best episode of the series.
 You could honestly just watch that episode, laugh, and go on to watch something better as far as I’m concerned if you don’t want to be extremely confused.